johanmazoyer/Asterix/docs/correction.rst

 The results are stored in a dictionary and then sent to ``save_loop_results()`` for plotting and saving in the folder named '/Results/timestamp-Name_experiement' where ``Name_Experiment`` is a parameter from the configuration file.
 All saved .fits files have all parameters in their headers.
 The config (with updated parameters) is also saved in a .ini file, so you can run the same experiment again at a later time.

+Additional details can be found directly in :ref:`the code documentation <correction-loop-label>`.